 You can earn the maximum with the Capital One SavorOne Cash Rewards card by shopping for purchases classified as dining or entertainment or by using it at grocery stores.

 Cash back on dining can be earned at bars, restaurants, cafes, fast-food chains, bakeries, and lounges.
-So whether you like to dine-in or eat takeout, this card can be of benefit.
+So, whether you like to dine in or eat takeout, this card can benefit you.

 And there’s a long list of entertainment purchases you can earn cash back on, including purchases at record stores, bowling alleys, and dance halls as well as on tickets for amusement parks, live sporting events, and tourist attractions, such as zoos and aquariums.
 You can’t earn bonus cash back on college sports events, unless they're booked through Capital One Entertainment.